A reduced 3D-0D FSI model of the aortic valve including leaflet curvature: Models and methods

-We point out that, since both these quantities appear in the valve model only inside integrals of the form \eqref{eq:fGamma}-\eqref{eq:riisNormalCurvature}, we can use directly the expressions \eqref{eq:basisFunNormalCurvature}, without the need of a projection onto a finite element space.
+We point out that, since both these quantities appear in the valve model only as integrands of \eqref{eq:fGamma}-\eqref{eq:riisNormalCurvature}, we can use directly the expressions \eqref{eq:basisFunNormalCurvature}, without the need of a projection onto a finite element space.

-In order to represent the leaflet velocity at the discrete level, we exploit fact that the its displacement on time via the opening coefficient $c(t)$.
-From a first-order approximation of \eqref{eq:uGammaCont}, we introduce
+Concerning the valve's kinematics, the discrete leaflet velocity is obtained from a first-order approximation of \eqref{eq:uGammaCont}:

-Regarding the solution of the ODE equation \eqref{eq:0dmodel} describing the valve dynamics, an explicit, fourth-order Runge-Kutta method.
-The fluid and structure models are then weakly coupled at each time-step, as described in the following scheme:
+while the solution of the ODE equation \eqref{eq:0dmodel} describing the valve dynamics is based on an explicit fourth-order Runge-Kutta method RK4 (cf.~\cite{bookForRK4}).

+The fluid and structure models are weakly coupled at each time-step, as described in the following scheme, graphically displayed in \cref{fig:algo}: